-Welcome to our guide to the best inkjet printers money can buy in 2020.
-In this guide you'll find our pick for the very best inkjet printers for all budgets and use cases, and our built-in price comparison tool will search the internet and make sure you get the very best deals as well.
+We've carefully hand-picked the best inkjet printers you can buy in 2020, and with our built-in price comparison tool, we'll make sure you get the very best deals as well.

-When compiling this list of the best inkjet printers, we've taken running costs into account, so the inkjet printers you find on this page will be economical to run, so you should save money in the long run.
+When compiling this list of the best inkjet printers, we've taken running costs into account, so the inkjet printers you find on this page will be economical to run, saving money in the long run.

 We've also picked some of the best budget inkjet printers.
 These brilliantly cheap inkjet printers are affordable, yet don't skimp on the print quality.
 You'll be seriously impressed by how well these printers handle your printouts.